GameLabGraz/Maroon/README.md

 ***

 # Overview
-Maroon is an interactive and immersive physics laboratory developed in Unity, a game engine which allows to build and deploy a high-quality 3D environment across mobile, desktop and VR platforms.
+Maroon is an interactive and immersive laboratory developed in Unity, a game engine which allows to build and deploy a high-quality 3D environment across mobile, desktop and VR platforms.
 The lab is designed to support the flexible integration of different interactive learning experiences.